efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

    class IsArrived(NodeAlias1,  sigma=(float, 0.03)):
         def fget(self, pos_error):
-            return abs(pos_error)<0.03
+            return abs(pos_error)<self.config.sigma

-And include it to your Motor class configuration so it can be configured from a configuration payload :
+And include it to your Motor class configuration so it can be configured from a configuration payload (a configuration file):

 .. code-block:: python